swerik-project/the-swedish-parliament-corpus/docs/decisions/decision-0017_sample-size.md

 # Sample size for Pull Requests

 ## Context
 Previously we used a sample size of 50 to estimate quality of proposed changes to the corpus.
-Due to some mathematical wizardry, we estimate that we can reduce the sample size while still guaranteeing continued improvement to the corpus (see Yrjänäinen and Magnusson 2025).
+Due to some mathematical wizardry, we estimate that we can reduce the sample size while still guaranteeing continued improvement to the corpus (see Yrjänäinen and Magnusson 2025 [bibtex key: YrjanainenMagnusson2025]).

 ## Decision
 On Pull Requests involving edits to data: